Monem-N/AIvibLMS/README.md

-# My New Project
+# AIvibLMS

-This is my first GitHub repository.
-I'm learning how to use Git and GitHub!
+This is a Learning Management System (LMS) project.
+I'm developing this as part of my work with AIvib.

 ## Getting Started